 Now, let’s not kid ourselves, this card is relatively expensive.
 It retails for a little under $190, and Blackmagic seem to know that a lot of people would be put off by this.
 What if it breaks a week after purchase?
 In the (highly unlikely) event of a fault, they’ll replace it for you, free of charge for the first 12 months.
 This is great to see, as it helps gives buyers a little more confidence in their purchase and ensures that they won’t be left empty-handed should the worst happen

-When we look at the Design Intensity Pro 4K, we see a powerful, high-quality capture card that can deliver the best of the best, both to your viewers and to you as a creator.
-The built-in tools are powerful and offer functionality often left to specialized editing software and the ability to back up and future proof legacy media has never been more needed as DVDs are phased out.
-If you’ve got the money to spare, do yourself a favour and buy Blackmagic.
+When we look at the Design Intensity Pro 4K, we see a powerful capture card that can deliver the best of the best, both to your viewers and to you as a creator.
+The built-in tools are powerful and offer functionality often left to specialized editing software and the ability to back up and future-proof legacy media has never been more needed as DVDs are phased out.
+If you’ve got the money to spare, do yourself a favor and buy Blackmagic.

 A lot of people get confused when trying to choose a capture card, but at its heart, they’re actually fairly straightforward.
 To save you time and effort, we’ve created a short guide which should help set your mind at ease and help you to find the card which best suits your needs.